-Oil prices fall more than 1 percent ahead of G20, OPEC meeting
+Oil prices edge lower ahead of G20, OPEC meetings

 Saudi Arabia raised oil production to a record high in November, an industry source said on Monday, pumping 11.1 million to 11.3 million barrels per day (bpd).

-But the kingdom has been pushing for a collective production cut and is discussing a proposal to curb output by OPEC and its allies as much as 1.4 million bpd, sources close to the discussions told Reuters this month.
+But the kingdom has been pushing for a collective production cut and is discussing a proposal to curb output by OPEC and its allies by as much as 1.4 million bpd, sources close to the discussions told Reuters this month.

 Trump has pressured Saudi Arabia, OPEC’s de-facto leader, not to cut production.